eRose-DatabaseCleaning/TaskList/README.md

 ##Complete list of tasks
 ### Sources (newest to oldest)
+- [ ] Add the last step to autologin: the char selection (then next step is the multiple launch, ask Laurent :-) )
+- [ ] Exit button on the char select view should send you to the account login page
+- [ ] When you click on a summon, don't run towards it (have to add a category to: OBJ_MOB, OBJ_NPC etc for summon.
+Then have to change the cursor (to be the same than when you select an avatar (search for CURSOR, here: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/e56f146001a86aeaa2b1d20158b45da2b55eefc6/Client/System/CGameStateMain.cpp#L1212) and then change it here : SetTargetObject_Normal in JCommandState.cpp: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/master/Client/JCommandState.cpp#L956).
+An interesting function to be able to see hp of all char and to get inspiration: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/master/Client/JCommandState.cpp#L1049
 - [ ] Add more slots in inventory
 - [ ] Change max number of party member (temporary fix and then clan fix?)
 - [ ] Add GM command to change party level